Rui Hachimura: Los Angeles Lakers (2023–2026)

+During the 2025-2026 NBA playoffs, Hachimura had shot the highest 3 point percentage in NBA playoff history.
+Shooting 51.8% from the 3 point line.

+Los Angeles Clippers (2026–present)

+On July 6, 2026, Hachimura officially signed with the Los Angeles Clippers to a two-year, $28 million deal.

 National team career

 Junior national team

 Hachimura represents Japan internationally.
 At the 2013 FIBA Asia U16 Championship in Iran, he averaged 22.8 points, 12.6 rebounds and 2.8 blocks through eight contests, guiding his team to a third-place finish.
 In April 2014, he played the Albert Schweitzer Tournament in Germany with Japan's under 18 national team, finishing in last place.

 Japan finished the 2014 FIBA U17 World Championships 14th of 16 teams, with Hachimura scoring a tournament-high 22.6 points per game, while pulling down 6.6 rebounds and blocking 1.7 shots per contest.
 During the tournament, he scored 25 points against the USA team that went on to win the title; that team included four players who were chosen in the 2017 NBA draft—Jayson Tatum, Josh Jackson, Caleb Swanigan, and Ivan Rabb—plus other future college stars like Diamond Stone and Malik Newman.

 Hachimura competed for Japan in the 2017 FIBA Under-19 Basketball World Cup, averaging team-bests 20.6 points and 11.0 rebounds a contest.